philbooks/Deep-Learning-for-Beginners/README.md

 # Deep-Learning-for-Beginners
-Sample code for "Deep Learning for Beginners"
+Sample code in MATLAB for "Deep Learning for Beginners"